 For instance, learners can use prior sales data to predict future sales, followed by using Google Docs to create a scatter plot with a trend line to predict and understand the overall direction of the data.

-4. Discrete event simulation
+4. Discrete Event Simulation

 A discrete event simulation model enables enterprises to observe the specific events that lead to business processes.